 The decision of the Administrative Panel shall be in the form of written findings of fact and a written recommendation to the Board of Directors, which will make a final determination regarding the expulsion.
-The final decision by the Board of Directors shall make the final determination regarding the expulsion be made within ten (10) school days following the conclusion of the hearing.
+The Board of Directors shall make the final determination regarding the expulsion within ten (10) school days following the conclusion of the hearing.
 The decision of the Board of Directors is final.

-If the Administrative Panel decides not to recommend expulsion, or the Board of Directors ultimately decides not to expel, the student pupil-shall immediately be returned to his/hertheir previous educational program.
+If the Administrative Panel decides not to recommend expulsion, or the Board of Directors ultimately decides not to expel, the student shall immediately be returned to their previous educational program.

-JI.
-Written Notice to Expel
+J. Written Notice to Expel

-The Executive Director or designee, following a decision of the Board of Directors to expel, shall send written notice of the decision to expel, including the Board of Director's adopted findings of fact, to the student or and the student's parent/guardian.
+The Executive Director or designee, following a decision of the Board of Directors to expel, shall send written notice of the decision to expel, including the Board of Directors' adopted findings of fact, to the student and the student's parent/guardian.
 This notice shall also include the following: (a) Notice of the specific offense committed by the student; and (b) Notice of the student's or parent/guardian's obligation to inform any new district in which the student seeks to enroll of the student's status with UPCS.